kbrew-dev/kbrew/README.md

 ##### Apps

-Points to other formulas in repo
+Points to other formulas in the repo

 ##### Steps